-- □ Review this plan update and revise the local government's adopted work plan to be consistent with the water demand estimates and population projections cited in this plan update.
+consist plan uprovide be use w this plan update and revise the local government's adopted work plan to be tent with the water demand estimates and population projections cited in this pdate.
 The objective is to provide best available data.
-If the local government can provide data that improves that data in this plan, then the local government data should be used in the work plan.
-All differences in water demand estimates and population projections used in the work plan should be identified and explained. - □ Plan for both raw and finished (i.e., water volume after any losses due to water treatment) water supply demands within the city or county jurisdiction for each supplier. - □ The projections should cover at least a 10-year planning period, but projections for the entire established local government comprehensive plan's planning period are preferred. - □ The projections should plan for the building of all public, private, and regional water supply facilities and bulk sales of water that will be necessary to provide water supply service within the local government's jurisdiction.
+If the local government can e data that improves that data in this plan, then the local government data should d in the work plan.
+All differences in water demand estimates and population tions used in the work plan should be identified and explained.
+Plan for both raw and finished (i.e., water volume after any losses due to water treatment) water supply demands within the city or county jurisdiction for each supplier.
+The projections should cover at least a 10-year planning period, but projections for the entire established local government comprehensive plan's planning period are preferred.
+The projections should plan for the building of all public, private, and regional water supply facilities and bulk sales of water that will be necessary to provide water supply service within the local government's jurisdiction.
+Wa iter Soi urce Identification suppli w the water supply sources identified by the local government or its water ers as necessary to meet and achieve the existing and projected water use d for the established planning period.
+Compare this information with the available sources in this plan update.
+Provid e separate projections for existing and future DSS.
+Identify the general areas served by DSS.
+Wa iter Suj pply Project Identification utilitie incorporate water supply project(s) selected by the local government's utility or s providing PWS to the local government, as identified in the regional water plan, or propose alternatives for inclusion in the work plan.
+All other public and private water supply capital improvements, including wells, treatment plants, distribution systems, etc., necessary to maintain level-of-service standards within the jurisdiction should also be included in the work plan. nate the work plan water supply projects with this SFWMD water supply plan and the water supplier(s) annual progress reports.
+Update the work plan accordingly.